egeeamu/voskhod/README.md

 #Transcriptome assembly

-1- Download and format the reference transcriptome.
+1- Download and format the reference transcriptome (one at a time).
+The script uses uncompressed fasta files from voskhod/fail_safe/ folder.
 This script transforms a fasta file (preferably downloaded from Ensembl as it provides metadata)

 If you are working with ensembl (may work with plan,metazoa,etc..) dataset :
 Get coding rna :
 xx.xx.xx.cdna.all.fa.gz from for the species of your choice from : ftp://ftp.ensembl.org/pub/current_fasta/ for example : ftp://ftp.ensembl.org/pub/current_fasta/danio_rerio/cdna/Danio_rerio.GRCz10.cdna.all.fa.gz

-Get non-coding rna :
-and  xx.xx.xx.ncrna.fa.gz for the species of your choice from : ftp://ftp.ensembl.org/pub/current_fasta/ for example ftp://ftp.ensembl.org/pub/current_fasta/danio_rerio/ncrna/Danio_rerio.GRCz10.ncrna.fa.gz
+if you like you can also get the corresponding non-coding rna : and  xx.xx.xx.ncrna.fa.gz for the species of your choice from : ftp://ftp.ensembl.org/pub/current_fasta/ for example ftp://ftp.ensembl.org/pub/current_fasta/danio_rerio/ncrna/Danio_rerio.GRCz10.ncrna.fa.gz

-Unpack your reference fasta file in "failsafe_input" within the voskhod folder.
+If compressed, unpack your reference fasta file(s) in "failsafe_input" within the voskhod folder.
 For example
 > gzip -d Danio_rerio.GRCz10.cdna.all.fa.gz and put this in "failsafe_input"

 Run the conversion script that converts the reference fasta into a SQlite database
-> python 01b_failsafe_cdna_formater_from_fasta.py
+> python 01b_failsafe_cdna_formater_from_fasta.py -s SpeciesName

 If you are working with custom data-set, make sure your fasta is formated like this :